-How to Brew Coffee Using The Pour Over MethodClick here to get our FREE weekly coffee lover newsletter!
+How to Brew Coffee Using The Pour Over MethodSubscribe to our FREE weekly emails on finding and brewing amazing coffee!

 Options- that’s what this magical modern world of the Information Age has brought to the coffee scene.
 Time was, almost every cup of coffee an American was likely to drink was dripped into existence by the standard coffee maker.
 The price and quality of the machine might have varied, as might the price and quality of the bean, but the method…the method became standardized.

 No longer.
 The democratization of connoisseurship has done right by coffee, no less so than in the wide availability of pour over brewing systems.
 The pour over is a revelation to anyone who tries it for the first time, because it makes a drastically better cup of coffee.
 By allowing you to control the timing and distribution of the water, this method makes it possible to leech the best possible flavor out of a given bean.

 Of course, like any skill worth mastering, it takes some practice.

 Whichever product you use, the pour over method allows you to control the variables that make all the difference in the final product, most importantly the saturation of the grounds.
 By carefully timing and placing the pour, you move beyond the act of brewing to the art of brewing, crafting by your own kettle-hand each unique cup in an active process.

 Pushing a button can get you coffee, but with the pour over method, you’re making it, and how you do so matters.